miragejs/ember-cli-mirage/docs/v0.2.x/upgrading.md

     mv app/mirage mirage
     ```

     from the root of your project.
-Mirage's directory is also [customizable](../configuration/#directory), so you can also set an option and leave it under `/app`, if you'd like.
+Mirage's directory is also [customizable](../configuration/#directory) (Although you should move it from the `/app` directory or else it will not be removed from the build in production mode).

   - **All multiword filenames are dasherized.** In Mirage 0.1.x, database collection names were taken from filenames.
 The idea was, if your API returned snake_case collection keys (e.g. `blog_posts: []`), just name your file `fixtures/blog_posts.js`.
 This approach turned out to be insufficiently flexib-- what am I saying, it was just a bad idea :P.